elixir-circuits/circuits_gpio/README.md

 1
 ```

-The stub HAL is fairly limited, but it does support interrupts.
+Test mode is fairly limited, but it does support interrupts.

-If `Circuits.GPIO` is used as a dependency the stub may not be present.
-To
-manually enable it, set `CIRCUITS_MIX_ENV` to `test` and rebuild
-`circuits_gpio`.

 ## FAQ